anjusanju/Jukebox_basedon_emotionrecognition/README.md

 How to run a project.
-1.Go to training folder
+1.Install all the libary files from the requirement.txt 2.Go to training folder
-2.python3 train.py \
+3.python3 train.py \
   --bottleneck_dir=logs/bottlenecks \
   --how_many_training_steps=2000 \
   --model_dir=inception \